jplotnikov99/RelExt/README.md

 Program: DarkTree version 1.0

-Released by: Rodrigo Capucha, Karim Elyaouti, Margarete Mühlleitner, Johann Plotnikov, Rui SantosManual: version 2.0
+Released by: Rodrigo Capucha, Karim Elyaouti, Margarete Mühlleitner, Johann Plotnikov, Rui Santos
+Manual: version 1.0

 [TODO]
 DarkTree: The C++ program DarkTree is a tool to efficiently search parameter spaces of extension of the Standard Model.